braillejord/The-Peoples-Movie-Theater/README.md

 - **React Router:** Incorporated React Router for smooth navigation within the app.

 - **Styled Components:** Styled components using Semantic UI for a coherent design.

-## Contributing

-Contributions from the community are greatly appreciated!
-If you'd like to contribute to The People's Movie Theater, please adhere to our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project operates under the [MIT License](LICENSE).